pospi/pwebframework/README.markdown

 About
 -----
-*pWebFramework* is a small group of classes for handling common, basic web application tasks.
+*pWebFramework* is a small group of classes for handling common low-level web application tasks.
 This general-purpose platform provides a compact and robust baseline to start implementing projects of your own.

 Features